 Introduction: Androgens (such as testosterone) are natural hormones.
 They are important in sexual development in both men and women.

 In women, androgens are produced in small amounts by the ovaries and the adrenal glands.
-Similar to higher blood estrogen levels, higher amounts of androgens in the blood may be linked to an increased risk of breast cancer in women.
+Higher levels of androgens in the blood may be linked to an increased risk of breast cancer in women.

 Of the androgens, testosterone has been the most studied in relation to breast cancer risk.

 Studies show higher blood levels of testosterone may increase the risk of breast cancer in postmenopausal women.

-Certain types of MHT might mask the full effect natural blood testosterone levels have on breast cancer risk.
+Certain MHT may mask the full effect natural blood testosterone levels have on breast cancer risk.
 By looking only at women who don't take (or who have never taken) MHT, researchers may see more clearly how blood androgen levels affect breast cancer risk.

 A pooled analysis of data from 5 studies found higher levels of blood testosterone increased breast cancer risk in premenopausal women .

 Learn more about blood androgen levels and breast cancer risk.